-(a)(b)(c) The Auditor determined compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "Use of Administrative Segregation to protect detainees at high risk for sexual abuse and assault shall be restricted to those instances where reasonable efforts have been made to provide appropriate housing and shall be made for the least amount of time practicable, and when no other viable housing options exist, as a last resort.
+(a)(b)(c) The Auditor determined compliance with these subparts of the standard after a review of Policy 14-2-DHS that requires, "Use of Administrative Segregation to protect detainees at high risk for sexual abuse and assault shall be restricted to those instances where reasonable efforts have been made to provide appropriate housing and shall be made for the least amount of time practicable, and when no other viable housing options exist, as a last resort.
 Detainees considered at risk for sexual victimization shall be placed in the least restrictive housing that is available and appropriate.
 If appropriate custodial options are not available at the facility, the facility will consult with the ICE Field Office Director (FOD) to determine if ICE can provide additional assistance.
 Such detainees may be assigned to Administrative Segregation for protective custody only until an alternative means of separation from likely abusers can be arranged, and such an assignment shall not ordinarily exceed a period of thirty (30) days.
 Detainees placed in segregated housing for this purpose shall have access to programs, privileges, education, and work opportunities to the extent possible.
 If access to programs, privileges, education, or work opportunities is restricted, the facility shall document the reason."
-The Warden confirmed that the use of segregation for the placement of any vulnerable detainee would not be the normal response.
-He indicated he would move the detainee to another housing unit, to a medical bed, or contact the FOD through the AFOD to expedite the transfer of the detainee to another facility.
-He also indicated during the audit period, segregation has not been utilized to place any detainees at high risk for sexual abuse and assault.
-The Auditor did not observe any vulnerable detainees present in the segregation unit, for protective custody during the site visit.
+The Warden informed the Auditor that the use of segregation for any vulnerable detainee would not be the typical protocol at WCDC.
+He indicated his options to deal with protecting a vulnerable detainee would include moving the vulnerable detainee to another housing unit, to one of the facility medical beds, or discuss the situation with the AFOD to expedite the transfer of the detainee to another facility more suitable for the detainee's safety, ensuring that access to programs and other services available to the general population will be allowed to the maximum extent possible.
+The Warden also confirmed that WCDC has not utilized segregation for any vulnerable detainee at risk of sexual abuse during the audit period.

-(d)(e) The Auditor determined compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "If involuntary segregated housing is warranted then the facility will take the following actions: a supervisory staff member shall conduct a review within seventy-two (72) hours of the detainee's placement in segregation to determine whether segregation is still warranted and a supervisory staff member shall conduct, at a minimum, an identical review after the detainee has spent seven days in Administrative Segregation and every week thereafter for the first thirty (30) days and every ten (10) days thereafter."
-The Warden confirmed that any placement of a vulnerable detainee in segregation would require, as stipulated in policy, the reviews and the notification to the FOD within 72 hours.
+(d)(e) The Auditor determined compliance with these subparts of the standard after a review of Policy 14-2-DHS that requires, "If involuntary segregated housing is warranted then the facility will take the following actions: a supervisory staff member shall conduct a review within seventy-two (72) hours of the detainee's placement in segregation to determine whether segregation is still warranted and a supervisory staff member shall conduct, at a minimum, an identical review after the detainee has spent seven days in Administrative Segregation and every week thereafter for the first thirty (30) days and every ten (10) days thereafter."
+The Warden confirmed that the placement of a vulnerable detainee in segregation would require the review process as required by policy and the subpart (d) requirements and the placement notification to the FOD within 72 hours.